g3k0/cassandra/README.md

 ## Technology
 Cassandra is written in Rust, because:
 * Rust is fast, robust and its software is safe;
-* Rust is very performant because of its memory handling;
+* Rust is very performant because of its memory management;
 * Rust supports concurrent programming;
 * Rust executables can be platform independent;
 * I like Rust;